LLNL/shroud/docs/reference.rst

    Creates scope within library.
    Described in `Format Fields`_.

-functions
+declarations
-   A list of functions in the class.
+   A list of declarations in the class.
    Each function is defined by `Function Fields`_

+fields:
+   A dictionary of fields used to update the typemap.

+imported:
+   If true, this class was imported from another file and should not create any wrapping code.
+   Its type can be used in other declarations.

 options
    Options fields for the class.